loganpkg/spot/README.md

 Please note that the concatenation operator is implied, and not explicitly written in the original regular expression.
-This is analogous to how the multiplication operator of often not written when doing algebra.
+This is analogous to how the multiplication operator is often not written when doing algebra.
 To visualise the concatenation operator, a dot `.` is used when *displaying* internal information in verbose mode.
-It is not to be confused with the `.` character set which can be a part of the orginal regular expression *input*.
+It is not to be confused with the `.` character set which can be a part of the original regular expression *input*.

 | Operator | Description | Precedence | Number of operands | Associativity |
 | :------- | :---------- | ---------: | -----------------: | :-----------: |